alexeykuz-sys/MyRecipe-MS3/README.md

 I created own account that complied with min requirements and successfully logged in and received corresponding flash notification.
 I also checked if the log in form gives visual and text warning if i input wrong information or less symbols than required.
 -**Log Out**
-i checked that log out buttons redirects you back to log in page.
+I checked that log out buttons redirects you back to log in page.
+-**Register**

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories